 At low tide, you can walk from China Beach to Baker Beach and find starfish, anemones, and mussels clinging to the rocky crevices of the cliffs.
 If you take too long, you could get stuck calling for transportation or making a long walk back on city streets.
 To prevent that, you can check the tide tables at the NOAA website.

 You can also play games on the beach or go for a walk.
-You can see from the photograph that China Beach is also an excellent place to bring your camera.
+China Beach is also an excellent place to bring your camera.
 If you stay until half an hour after sunset, the bridge lights will be on, and the sky will come out dark blue, even if you can't see the color with your eyes.

 There are no entrance fees or parking fees at China Beach.
 See the notes below about parking and how to get there.

 The beach has restrooms and showers.
-However, when I last visited, the water supply was shut off for maintenance and who knows how long that might take to get fixed.
+However, the water supply might be shut off for maintenance and who knows how long that might take to get fixed.
 To be more comfortable, "go" before you go.